tongvtdan/apillis-mfg/.qoder/quests/improve-workflow-based-on-schema.md

 - `workflow_definition_stages`: Stage overrides for specific workflow definitions
 - `workflow_definition_sub_stages`: Sub-stage overrides for specific workflow definitions
 - `project_sub_stage_progress`: Per-project tracking of sub-stage completion
-- `projects`: Projects with references to current workflow stage
+- `projects`: Projects with references to current workflow stage and workflow definition

 ### 3.3 Workflow Definitions
 The Factory Pulse system includes a powerful workflow definition system that allows for versioned, reusable workflow templates.
 These templates can be applied to projects and provide overrides for stages and sub-stages.
 For this implementation, we will create a default workflow definition for the Apillis organization that encompasses all the standard workflow stages.